Fred West: Rosemary Letts

 Fred first encountered Rosemary Letts in early 1969, shortly after her 15th birthday.
 The pair first met while waiting for the same bus in Cheltenham.
 Initially, Rose was repulsed by the then-27-year-old Fred's unkempt appearance and deduced he was a tramp, but she quickly became flattered by the attention Fred continued to lavish on her over the following days as he invariably sat alongside her at the same bus stop.
 Rose twice refused to go on a date with Fred, but allowed him to accompany her home.
 In their initial conversations, Fred quickly discovered that although Rose had never had a boyfriend, she was overtly promiscuous.
 He also extracted a degree of sympathy from her by claiming he and his two daughters had been abandoned by his wife, and that he wished for more children.

-Having discovered Rose worked in a nearby bread shop, a few days after their first encounter, Fred persuaded an unknown woman to enter the premises and present her with a gift accompanied by the explanation that a "man outside" had asked her to present this gift to her.
+Having discovered Rose worked in a nearby bread shop, a few days after their first encounter, Fred persuaded an unknown woman to enter the premises and present Rose with a gift accompanied by the explanation that "a man outside" had asked her to present this gift to her.
 Minutes later, Fred entered the premises and asked Rose to accompany him on a date that evening; she accepted the offer.
 Shortly thereafter, Rose began a relationship with Fred, becoming a frequent visitor at the Lake House Caravan Park and a willing childminder to Charmaine and Anna Marie, who she noted were neglected and whom she initially treated with care and affection.
-On several occasions in the early days of their courtship, Rose insisted she and Fred take the girls on excursions to gather wild flowers.
+On several occasions in the early days of their courtship, Rose insisted she and Fred take the girls on excursions to gather wildflowers.

-Within weeks of her first meeting Fred, Rose left her job at the bread shop in order to become the nanny to Charmaine and Anna Marie; this decision was made with the agreement that Fred would provide her with sufficient money to give to her parents on Fridays to convince them she was still obtaining a salary at the bread shop.
+Within weeks of her first meeting Fred, Rose left her job at the bread shop in order to become the nanny to Charmaine and Anna Marie.
+This decision was made with the agreement that Fred would provide her with sufficient money to give to her parents on Fridays to convince them she was still earning a salary at the bread shop.
 Several months later, Rose introduced Fred to her family, who were aghast at their daughter's choice of partner.
 Rose's mother, Daisy Letts, was unimpressed with Fred's braggadocio, and correctly concluded he was a pathological liar; her father, Bill Letts—a diagnosed schizophrenic who is believed to have molested his daughter—vehemently disapproved of the relationship, threatening Fred directly and promising to call social services if he continued to date Rose.